mpolinowski/zabbix-server-compose/README.md

 ![logo](https://assets.zabbix.com/img/logo/zabbix_logo_500x131.png)

+This is a fork of the official Zabbix Server Repo with a few changes for a production setup:

+__Changes__

+1. Removed everything I don't need - this file only sets up the Zabbix Server with a Postgres backend, the Zabbix Server Dashboard frontend using NGINX and an Zabbix Agent 2 to monitor the server itself.
+2. Added container names, container restart policies and fixed IP addresses (The Zabbix Agent Container IP is set to `172.16.239.106` - MAKE SURE to change the agent address from default `127.0.0.1` to `172.16.239`.106 inside the Server Dashboard! see below).
+3. Added an additional external network ingress_gateway that will be used by the system ingress to direct traffic to Zabbix.
+The web frontend container opens both port 8080 and 8443 to debug the initial setup (SSL will be handled by the Ingress and is not configured on port 8443).
+The ports can be commented out later.
+Make sure to either remove the `ingress_gateway` from the configuration file or add it manually `docker network create ingress_gateway` before starting the containers.

 > This is the updated setup guide for __Zabbix Server v6__ via docker-compose.
 Version 6 is currently still under development and only available as a __Release Candidate__ `rc1`.
 For a setup guide for the stable __Version 5.4__ check the [5.4 README](/README_v5.4.md).
 Also note that the __docker_compose.yml__ file and __env_vars/.env_agent__ had to be modified for version 6.

 <!-- TOC -->